-Dick Tripp's editorial, "Public Pro-fanity, a Protected Right," is the best article I've read in quite a while.
+Dick Tripp's editorial, "Public Profanity, a Protected Right," is the best article I've read in quite a while.

 As soon as the public is enlightened to the fact that the Congress can override a Supreme Court decision by a two-thirds vote, the public will be rid of one-sided rulings.

-GENE TRINKLER, Lomita A Letter To My Son By Tom Rische High School Teacher and Youth Worker Dear Bruce: What is success?
+GENE TRINKLER, Lomita

-I suppose you'll hear many definitions of that word, but your dad always remembers one which he had to memorize as a class assignment: "Not how did he die, but how did he live?
-Not what did he gain, but those really in need ot what did the sketch in the newspaper say, But how many were sorry when he went away."
-In these terms, one of the most successful people I most successful people i know is Joe Wilcox, Tor-rance's YMCA secretary, who'll leave next month to take a job in Thailand.
-He'll be honored in cere-monies at the Torrance Y this Sunday this Sunday.
+But had he befriended those really in need. ot what did the sketch in the newspaper say, But how many were sorry when he went away In these terms, one of the In these terms, one of the most successful people 1 know is Joe Wilcox, Tor-rance's YMCA secretary, who'll leave next month to take a job in Thailand.
+He'll be honored in cere-monies at the Torrance Y this Sunday. this his Sunday.
 In his 12 years here, he brought a nearly dead YMCA back to life and made it one of the leading influences for good in the community.
 How?
-A main Wilcox character-istic is "desire" or "drive" istic is "desire" or "drive" and sheer hard work.
-It's no exaggeration to say that he often literally worked day and night, sometimes counselling people with problems most of the night to arise to his regular duties the next day.
-He was organizer, friend, idea man, and counsellor, with duties ranging from deciding how many jars of peanut butter campers would eat to tryperformed that way for him He seemed a pillar of sta-bility - almost a bit old-fashioned - in a rapidly changing world filled with He constantly sought new answers to problems.
+A main Wilcox characteristic is "desire" or "drive" and sheer hard work.
+It's no exaggeration to say that he often literally worked that? day and night, sometimes You counselling people with guys. problems most of the night of people, they frequently performed that way for him.
+He seemed a pillar of sta-bility - almost a bit old-fashioned - in a rapidly changing world filled with uncertaintice In any event, the ways and means committee tranuncertainties.
+He constantly sought new answers to problems.
 If he didn't always solve them or come up with right answers, he tried hard enough to score many direct hits.
-He's a good guy and thou-sands of Torrance residents will miss him. frequently come closer to the truth than windy banquet speakers), "He really interested in me. really listened and didn't that?
-Yours for successful good guys.
+He's a good guy and thou-sands of Torrance residents will miss him.
+As one eight-year-old de-clared (and I think that kids frequently come closer to the truth than windy banquet speakers), "He was really interested in me.
+He really listened and didn't consider me a pest.
+I never felt that before.
+How about Yours for successful good electro-cardiograph machine: "Just one question, doctor do you call that a ticker tape?" ...
+And Philip Oakes found this sign in the Tokyo IBM office: "Man-slow, slovenly, brilliant.
+IBM-fast, accurate, stupid." . . .
+Via AP from Ventura, Calif.: "Richard G. Mendex, 26, escaped from the Ventura County Hospital in his motorized wheelchair."
+One can only wish him luck, especially on the freeways.